 Finding the right personal trainer means finding a professional that can help you achieve your personal goals.
 Your goals should match their specialisations, locations, prices and other important factors.

 A qualified personal trainer may choose to further their career by specializing in a specific area of fitness.
-By completing a Level 4 Specialist Personal Trainer Diploma, trainers will have highly specialist skills which can tailor to your needs;
+By completing a Level 4 Specialist Personal Trainer Course, trainers will have highly specialist skills which can tailor to your needs;

 For example, do you want to run your first marathon?
 Maybe do you want to shed a few minutes off your mile?
 Your trainer can help design a fitness program specific to your needs, which will increase your performance and help prevent injury.
 If your answer to any of these questions was ‘yes’, you should consider hiring a Performance Enhancement Specialist.
 Their unique skill-set can help improve client’s athletic performance including their power, speed, and agility.